jonodavis/dgg-client/README.md

 To start the client run `npm start`.

-This is currently a read-only client.
-There is no ability to send messages, only read them.
+The ability to send messages is not currently implemented.